hans-jorg/efm32gg-stk3700-gcc-cmsis/31-Generating-PWM-Signal/README.md

 The EFM32GG-STk3700 board has a 4 timer, that can be used to generate PWM signals.
 Each timer has three channels, 0, 1 and 2.
-Each channel's output can be connected to an external pin as shown in the table below.
+Each channel's output can be connected to an external pin as shown in the table below according the LOCATION field (ROUTE register).

 | Timer  | Channel |  0 |  1 |  2 |  3 |  4 |  5 |  6 |  7 |
 |--------|---------|----|----|----|----|----|----|----|----|